Puliyodharai, or Tamarind Rice, is one of my favorites.

 This one is for you, dear Amma.

-- 1 large lime-size ball of tamarind , soaked in about 4 cups of water.
+- A lemon size ball of tamarind pods , soaked in about 4 cups of water.
 When the tamarind softens, crush it with your fingers to extract all the juice, and discard the solids.

 - A generous pinch of asafetida (hing)

 - Dry-roast the fenugreek seeds until they darken slightly to a reddish hue.